Normative interpretations for SBP Standards v2.0

 Transition from credit-based system in SBP Standards v1.0 to the REDII-type mass balance system in revised SBP Standards v2.0 (following Instruction Document REDII: Bridging Requirements for Meeting REDII)

 Background: SBP Standard 4 v1.0 relies on Chain of Custody (CoC) methods in SBP-approved CoC systems, such as FSC or PEFC.
 Both schemes use the concept of a so-called credit-based system, which follows the basic ‘units in = units out’ principle but has an important difference to the 12-month mass balance period required in SBP Standard 4 v2.0 (which follows the REDII requirements[1]).
 Under the FSC and PEFC credit-based systems, sustainability information (‘credits’) enters a credit account until the operator decides to sell physical material with some of those credits.
 If a customer does not require sustainability information, physical material can be sold, and the credits can stay in the credit account (e.g., in a virtual spreadsheet record).
 The transfer of sustainability credits is always with a physical flow of material and operators are never allowed to have a deficit in sustainability credits.
 But the amount of credits in an operator’s credit account does not have to match the physical quantity of material on a site.
-The use of this system has the potential to create a situation where Biomass Producers (BPs) may accumulate virtual stock of sustainability credits significantly exceeding their physical stock.

 This interpretation is intended to guide BPs on how to transition between these two systems.

-[1] Please note that SBP requires SBP-compliant or SBP-controlled biomass to also conform to SBP REDII-compliant biomass requirements (i.e., follow REDII mass balance rules from the SBP REDII Bridging Instruction Document)
+[1] Please note that SBP requires SBP-compliant or SBP-controlled biomass to also conform to SBP REDII-compliant biomass requirements (i.e., follow REDII mass balance rules from the SBP REDII Bridging Instruction Document).

 PDF Download – All SBP Normative Interpretations